nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 One user had fantastic success [setting the cTDP on their 2700X](https://www.reddit.com/r/Amd/comments/9mxs88/ryzen_7_2700x_ctdp_test_15w_vs_35w_vs_65w_vs_auto/), but others weren't so lucky (may have been different motherboards or BIOS versions).

-While my 2700 ignored cTDP, I'm assuming that if a chip listed on WikiChip [like the 2400G](https://en.wikichip.org/wiki/amd/ryzen_5/2400g) contained a "cTDP down" section, I'm assuming cTDP will work.
+While my 2700 ignored cTDP (even with turbo boost disabled), I'm assuming if a chip is listed on AMD's site or WikiChip containg a "cTDP down", [like the 2400G](https://en.wikichip.org/wiki/amd/ryzen_5/2400g), then cTDP will work.

 ### Vcore offset

-Don't get discouraged if nothing has worked thus far, through setting a vcore offset one may be able to achieve the truest form of undervolting: lower powered consumption without a loss in performance.
+Don't get discouraged if nothing has worked thus far, through setting a vcore offset one may be able to achieve the truest form of undervolting: lower power consumption without a loss in performance.
 The best thing is that most motherboards should support this: asrock, [MSI](https://www.overclock.net/forum/13-amd-general/1718046-msi-finally-added-offset-mode.html), asus, biostar, and potentially some gigabytes.

-Below is a screenshot of adjusting the value in millivolts.
+Below is a screenshot of adjusting the offset value in millivolts.

 ![bios-vcore-offset](./bios-vcore-offset.png "Seting the CPU Vcore Voltage offset")